embrace-vim/vim-goto-file-sh/README.rst

     mr -d / pull

-- Alternatively, if you created a repo grouping using
-  |ohmyrepos|_, you could pull just Vim plugin changes
-  with something like this:
+- Alternatively, if you use |ohmyrepos|_, you could pull just Vim plugin changes with something like this:

 .. code-block::

     MR_INCLUDE=vim-plugins mr -d / pull

-- Given that you identified your vim-plugins using the 'skip' action, e.g.:
+- After you identify your vim-plugins using the 'skip' action, e.g.:

 .. code-block::